emotion271/OutfitRec/code_polyvore_630/data/README.md

-The meta data can be downloaded from https://github.com/lzcn/Fashion-Hash-Net.
-use `data_process.ipynb` to get `train.csv,test.csv,u_pre.csv`,`u_pre.csv` stores the historical behavior data of each user.
+The meta data can be downloaded from https://github.com/lzcn/Fashion-Hash-Net, the convert images to `lmdb` format. use `data_process.ipynb` to get `train.csv,test.csv,u_pre.csv`,`u_pre.csv` stores the historical behavior data of each user.